Ivanbyone/GasPumpTokens/README.md

 # Parsing GasPump tokens

+## Description
+This usefull script can help cryptousers to recognize new tokens and buy them earlier then others.
+The script use aiohttp library for regular requests (3 seconds) to identify new tokens.
+If you want to deploy script locally you can change time of regular requests.

 ## Local development
 To deploy locally you should use Docker.
 1. Copy git repo.
 ```
 $ git clone https://github.com/Ivanbyone/GasPumpTokens
 ```
-2. Create .env file like as .env.example file.
+2. Create .env file like as .env.example file, .
-3. Create bot in `@BotFather <https://web.telegram.org/a/#93372553>`_.
+3. Create bot in [BotFather](https://web.telegram.org/a/#93372553) and replace chanel link in /find handler.
 4. Add token to .env file.
 5. Run some Docker commands.
 ```